ResearchComputing/Documentation/Useful-Slurm-Commands.md

 $ squeue --user=your_rc-username --long
 ```

 The squeue command also provides users with a means to calculate a job's estimated start time by adding the `--start` flag to our command.
 This will append Slurm's estimated start time for each job in our output information.
 (Note: The start time provided by this command can be inaccurate.
-This is because the time calculated is based off of jobs queued or running in the system.
-If a job with a higher priority is queued after the command is run, you job may be delayed.)
+This is because the time calculated is based on jobs queued or running in the system.
+If a job with a higher priority is queued after the command is run, your job may be delayed.)

 ```bash
 $ squeue --user=your_rc-username --start